NoVariableGlobal/global-engine/README.md

 1. Click on the `Configure` button.
 1. Click on the `Generate` button.
 1. Compile the project (`ALL_BUILD` by default) in `Debug` and `Release`.
-1. Copy the contents of `deps/cegui-dependencies/build/dependencies` to `deps/cegui/dependencies`.
 1. Open CMake-GUI and set up the following parameters:
     - Source Code: `deps/cegui`
     - Build Folder: `deps/cegui/build`